Exploring the free-energy landscape of a rotating superfluid: Computational setup

-At this point, searching for free-energy minimising solutions for a given $N$ also requires the selection of a disk angular velocity, $\omega$, and hence documenting the solutions for a range of $\omega$ becomes a daunting task.
+At this point, searching for free-energy minimising solutions for a given $N$ also requires the selection of a disk angular velocity, $\omega$, and hence documenting the solutions for a range of $\omega$ becomes a daunting task, as new solutions continue to emerge as $\omega$ increases.
 Campbell and Ziff \cite{campbell1979vortex} have shown that the problem is substantially simplified if the image vortices are neglected, which can be justified for `moderate' rotation rates $\omega$ (e.g. at some point beyond the critical $\omega_c$ at which the equilibrium of interest can be maintained in the disk).
 The reasoning is that in order to match an increasing disk angular velocity, the vortices must increasingly bunch together near the origin so that the streamlines of the induced velocity are approximately circular at the boundaries and the images play only a small perturbative role enforcing the no-penetration boundary condition.
 In the absence of images, an equilibrium at one value of $\omega$ can then be trivially rescaled to another value via the simple relation $\omega |z_i|^2 = \text{constant}$.
+However, we will see that the number of low-energy crystals grows enormously with increasing $N$, and that the free-energy values become extremely close.
+When considering results it is important to bear in mind that the introduction of the boundaries here may have a significant impact on the ordering of solutions, even if the qualitative effect on the appearance of the crystal is small.
+The impact can only be determined in practice by repeating the calculations for a given $\omega$ in system with images (\ref{eqn:free_energy}).

 Without images, the free energy is simply,